buddylancer/fetcher.php/local/tests/readme.txt

 3. WinMerge application
-Download and install WinMerge for Windows into C:\Program Files\WinMerge
+Download and install WinMerge for Windows into C:\Program Files (x86)\WinMerge

 4. Configure